-- 92% agreed with the policy intention to seek to protect existing employment sites from other development. - 94% agreed with the policy intention to welcome and encourage new employment development and may also look to allocate new employment sites, subject to supporting evidence on need, site suitability and intended provision via the HBC Local Plan. - 81% agreed with the policy intention to promote mixed use development of housing and employment as appropriate. - 97% agreed with the policy intention to seek to bring about improvements to the free flow of traffic at congestion/pollution 'blackspots' and to steer potential traffic from any new major traffic generating development/uses away from such 'blackspots'.
+- 92% agreed with the policy intention to seek to protect existing employment sites from other development. - 94% agreed with the policy intention to welcome and encourage new employment development and may also look to allocate new employment sites, subject to supporting evidence on need, site suitability and intended provision via the HBC Local Plan. - 81% agreed with the policy intention to promote mixed use development of housing and employment as appropriate. - 97% agreed with the policy intention to seek to bring about improvements to the free flow of traffic at result in the loss of uses catering for tourist ads.